Postmark deadline: June 30 (annual)

 The North Carolina Writers’ Network offers an annual Sally Buckner Emerging Writers’ Fellowship, in honor of the late poet, editor, and educator.
 The Buckner Fellowship, in the amount of $500 awarded to one writer each year, supports North Carolina emerging writers whose work shows promise of excellence and commitment to a literary career.

 Applicants must be in the early stages of their careers and will not have had yet the support needed to achieve major recognition for their work.
 No specific academic background is required or preferred.
 Each year the program will accept applications from writers working primarily in one of four specified genres, rotated over a four-year cycle.

-The 2021 Buckner Fellowship will support a writer of creative nonfiction.
+The 2021 Buckner Fellowship will support an emerging writer of creative nonfiction.

-Fellowship recipients will use the $500 award to allay the costs associated with the business of writing: paper, printing, writing supplies, submission fees, research expenses, travel, conference registration fees, etc. In addition to the cash award, recipients will receive a complimentary one-year membership in the NCWN, as well as scholarship aid to attend the Network’s annual Fall Conference.
+Fellowship recipients will use the $500 award to allay the costs associated with the business of writing: paper, printing, writing supplies, submission fees, research expenses, travel, conference registration fees, etc. In addition to the cash award, recipients will receive a complimentary one-year membership in the North Carolina Writers’ Network, as well as scholarship aid to attend the Network’s annual Fall and Spring Conferences.

-Applications will be accepted only through Submittable.com, from May 1 to June 30, annually.
+Applications will be accepted only through Submittable from May 1 to June 30, annually.